thegreathowdini/mh/README.md

 Most of the other functions work similarly to the above two examples.

 ### Antibot
 Both the 'info' and 'kr' commands involve checking for antibot.
 If antibot is found to be active, a (!) appears at the prompt until it's resolved.
-Mhconsole is not affected by antibot, in that all its functions are retained even while antibot is active.
+Mhconsole is not affected by antibot, in that all its functions (including sounding the horn) are retained even while antibot is active.

 <br><hr />
 <a name="shuffle"/>